junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean hates himself for thinking that, but the Cas standing before him, is not the Cas he knew -- not entirely, anyway.
 Almost like meeting that future Cas in the Croatoan world, the one that was so broken and human.
 And here he is, once again.

-Dean stares at him so hard as if trying to see through him, looking inside, pealing off the exterior joyful smiling Cas that isn't making any sense, finding the real him hidden somewhere inside.
+Dean stares at him so hard as if trying to see through him, looking inside, peeling off the exterior joyful smiling Cas that isn't making any sense, finding the real him hidden somewhere inside.
 He can't find it.
 And he doesn't know what to do.

 He sees broken glasses on the floor.
 He only sees things that are broken.